electrode-io/electrode-ota-server/electrode-ota-server-dao-mariadb/README.md

-# electrode-ota-server-dao-rdbms
+# electrode-ota-server-dao-mariadb
-An implementation of the Electrode OTA Server's data access layer using RDBMS as a back-end.
+An implementation of the Electrode OTA Server's data access layer using MariaDB as a back-end.

 ## Usage
 In your electrode ota server implementation, include this module as a dependency.

 ```
-npm install --save @walmart/electrode-ota-server-dao-rdbms
+npm install --save electrode-ota-server-dao-mariadb
 ```

 Update your OTA server configuration to override the DAO plugin.  *This is assuming your config is in JavaScript format (not JSON).*